georgeselkassouf/Beam-Designer/README.md

 You can see below a small representation of the GUI.

-# Launch as executable in Windows
+# Launch as Executable in Windows
-Download the beamdesigner.exe file inside the **.exe** directory and install it
+Download the beamdesigner.exe file inside the **.exe** directory and install it.

 # GIF and Snapshot